Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Problem Formulation

 where $\delta \in (0,1)$ is a user-defined value, and $P_{\mathcal{H}_0}$ denotes any probability sequence $P_1, P_2,...$ satisfying the condition (\ref{hypo:a}).

-Besides guaranteeing the PFA condition (\ref{condition_pfa}), one is also interested in reducing the average time required for correctly detecting a harmful shift.
-Formally, since the earliest time an alarm is produced as $\min \{t \geq 1: \Phi_t=1\}$, the average time to alarm is defined as the expected stopping time
+Besides guaranteeing the type-I error (\ref{condition_pfa}), one is also interested in reducing the average time required for correctly detecting a harmful shift.
+Formally, since the earliest time an alarm is produced as $\min \{t \geq 1: \Phi_t=1\}$, the average time to alarm under some sequence of distributions belonging to the alternative $\mathcal{H}_1$ is defined as the expected stopping time